EvanKepner/mutatest/README.rst

 -----------------

 Since :code:`mutatest` operates on the local :code:`__pycache__` it is a serial execution process.
-This means it can be slow, and will take as long as running your test suite in series for the number of operations.
-It's designed as a diagnostic tool, not something you would run in your CICD pipeline.
+This means it will take as long as running your test suite in series for the number of operations.
+It's designed as a diagnostic tool, and you should try to find the combination of test commands, source specifiers, and exclusions that generate meaningful diagnostics.
+For example, if you have 600 tests, running :code:`mutatest` over the entire test suite may take some time.
+A better strategy would be:

+1. Select a subset of your tests and run :code:`pytest` with :code:`coverage` to see the covered percentage per source file.
+2. Run :code:`mutatest` with the same :code:`pytest` command passed in with :code:`-t` and generating a coverage file.
+Use :code:`-s` to pick the source file of interest to restrict the sample space, or use :code:`-e` to exclude files if you want to target multiple files.

 If you kill the :code:`mutatest` process before the trials complete you may end up with partially mutated :code:`__pycache__` files.
 If this happens the best fix is to remove the